SwastiKh/Women-centric-scholarships-and-internships/README.md

-# Scholarships and Intenship Opportunities for Women-in-Tech in India
+# Scholarships and Internship Opportunities for Women-in-Tech in India

 ### This is a non-exhaustive list of opportunities available to Women students.
 These positions are mostly focussed towards Women-in-Tech in India.